 Snorkelling & Diving Tips:

-- The waters to the north and east of Hook Island and east of Whitsunday Island have the clearest water.
+- The waters to the north and east of Hook Island and Whitsunday Island have the clearest water.

 - For the first time snorkeler, select protected bays where you can snorkel straight from the beach.

-- For the scuba diver you could bring your own gear, rent it from the shop below our office or rendezvous with a dive boat that can supply all your gear and a guide.
-They also and have the option of taking beginners.
+- For the scuba diver, you could bring your own gear, rent it from the dive shop or organise a rendezvous dive (you will need to provide a copy of your qualifications).

-- The onboard copy of the cruising guide of the “100 Magic Miles” lists dive sites.
+- The on-board copy of the cruising guide, ‘100 Magic Miles’, lists dive and snorkel sites.

-- Average sea water temperature ranges from 23o c in the winter months to 27oC in the summer months.
+- Average sea water temperature ranges from 23° c in the winter months to 27° c in the summer months.
 Short wetsuits are useful for extended snorkelling or scuba diving in the winter.